UPB-FILS-MA/upb-fils-ma.github.io/slides/lectures/resources/signals/slides.md

 <div>

 - *analog signals* are *real* signals
-- *digital signals* are *a numerical representation* of an analog signal
+- *digital signals* are *a numerical representation* of an analog signal (software level)
-- hardware usually works with two-level digital signals
+- hardware usually works with two-level digital signals (hardware level)

 #### Exceptions
-- \>= 100Mbit Ethernet
-- WiFi
-- SSD storage
+- in wireless and in high-speed cable communication things get more complicated

+> for PCB level / between integrated circuits on the same board / inside the same chip - things are a "a little simpler" - as detailed in the following

 </div>